RickStrahl/swfox2024-wwdotnetbridge-revisited/Documents/White Paper/wwDotnetBridgeRevisited.md

 * 2016-06-06 22:41:44Z
 ```

 There are **a lot** of different time formats available including fully spelled out versions.
 By default all date formats are in the currently active user locale (ie. `en_US` or `de_DE`)  and the value will adjust based on which language you are running your application in.
-It's also possible to pass a specific culture to format for some other language and formatting, but that's not supported for the helpers discussed here.
+It's also possible to pass a specific .NET Culture to format for some other language and formatting, but that's not supported for the helpers discussed here.

 Number formatting is very similar: